dehnhardt/iconnconfig/README.md

 # iconnconfig
 **Also find this repo at https://codeberg.org/dehnhardt/IConnConfig**

 Linux based configuration utility for IConnectivity interfaces.
-(Currently only MIDI configuration is implemented on combined interfaces)
+(Currently only MIDI configuration and part of Audio Confoguration is implemented on combined interfaces)
 After trying to get the vendor provided config-utility to work under Wine without success I started analyzing the usb packets to write an Linux enabled version.
 Later I found the complete documentation for sysex-data from IConnectivity.